lncRNAAddict/ChromNetworkMotif/README.md

 `cd <path to where ChromNetworkMotif scripts are stored>`

-Once the working directory is set, shown below is an example of running `ChromNetworkMotif`.
+Once the working directory is set, shown below is an example of executing `run_ChromNetMotif.py`.

 `python run_ChromNetMotif.py -g <path to the network file>/my_network_file.csv  -o my_output -n 500 -m 3 -p 4 -t 0.05`

 The code above will extract chromatin-state marked motifs of size 4 and generate all output files with prefix `my_output`.
 Computation will be done using 4 processors in parallel.
-P-value of 0.05 will be used to identify significant motifs selected for visualization.
+P-value of 0.05 and minimum frequency of 50 will be used to identify significant motifs selected for visualization.

 ### Input Chromatin state network file format